ncbi/vadr/documentation/annotate.md

 For the nine sequences, there were five different alert codes reported, each with one case for a single sequence.
-This tabular summary does not indicate which sequences the alerts were reported for.
+This tabular summary does not indicate to which sequence(s) each alert pertains.
 We can find that out from other output files as discussed further below.

 Next, the list of output files created by `v-annotate.pl` is